ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/ibexa_cloud_and_ddev.md

 The following sequence of commands:

-1. Downloads the Ibexa Cloud Platform.sh project from the default environment "production" into a new directory.
+1. Downloads the Ibexa Cloud Platform.sh project from the default environment "production" into a new directory using [Platform.sh CLI alias `ibexa_cloud` defined in introduction](#ibexa-cloud-and-ddev).
 (Replace `<project-ID>` with the hash of your own project.
-See [`platform help get`](https://docs.platform.sh/administration/cli.html#3-use) for options like selecting another environment).
+See [`ibexa_cloud help get`](https://docs.platform.sh/administration/cli.html#3-use) for options like selecting another environment).
 1. Configures a new DDEV project.
 1. Ignores `.ddev/` directory from Git.
 1. Sets Composer authentication by using an already existing `auth.json` file.